Groups of type $FP$ via graphical small cancellation: Background

 Although we do not need this result, we digress to explain the connection between the fundamental group of a spectacular 2-complex and a standard small cancellation group.

-\begin{proposition} Let $K$ be a 2-complex satisfying conditions $1$, $2$ and $6$ from the definition of a spectacular complex and having $n$ vertices.
+\begin{proposition} Let $K$ be a $2$-complex satisfying conditions $1$, $2$ and $6$ from the definition of a spectacular complex and having $n$ vertices.
 Let $G$ be the group with inverse pairs of generators given by the edges of $K$ and relators the words along the polygons of $K$.
 Then $G$ is a classical $C'(1/6)$ small cancellation group and there is an isomorphism $\pi_1(K)*F\cong G$, where $F$ is a free group of rank $n-1$. \end{proposition}

 \begin{proof} Let $T$ be the cone on the 0-skeleton $K^0$ of $K$, so that $T$ is a star with $n$ arms, and let $X$ be the 2-complex defined as the union of $K$ and $T$, identifying $K^0$.
-It is easy to see that $X$ is homotopy equivalent to the 1-point union of $K$ and the complete bipartite graph $K(2,n)$, and so $\pi_1(X)\cong \pi_1(K)*F$ as claimed.
-Next we calculate the fundamental group of $X$ directly.
-Since $T$ contains every vertex of $X$, it is a maximal tree.
-Hence $\pi_1(X)$ has a presentation with generators the directed edges not contained in $T$ and with relators corresponding to the 2-cells.
-This presentation is exactly the one given for $G$. \end{proof}
+It is easy to see that $X$ is homotopy equivalent to the 1-point union of $K$ and the complete bipartite graph $K(2,n)$, and so $\pi_1(X)\cong \pi_1(K)*F$.
+To complete the proof it suffices to show that $\pi_1(X)$ is isomorphic to the group $G$ described in the statement.
+Since $T$ contains every vertex of $X$, it is a maximal tree in $X$.
+Using this maximal tree as our starting point we obtain a presentation of $\pi_1(X)$ with generators the directed edges of $X$ not contained in $T$ and with relators corresponding to the 2-cells of $X$.
+This presentation is exactly the one given for the group $G$, and this presentation is $C'(1/6)$. \end{proof}

 An \emph{Eilenberg--Mac~Lane space} for a group $G$ is a connected CW-complex whose fundamental group is isomorphic to $G$ and whose universal cover is contractible.
 Any two such spaces are based homotopy equivalent.